Ask Associated Family Dental Care if our services are right for youMake an Appointment

 Because porcelain veneers are a bit thicker than Lumineers, we will need to remove some of your natural tooth material to “make room” for the veneer.
 Once that material is removed, it’s gone for good, meaning you’ll always need to have a cover for that tooth.
 In short, veneers are not reversible.
 By contrast, we don’t have to remove tooth enamel or anything else to fit the Lumineer to your tooth, so if you change your mind on Lumineers down the road, you can have easily them removed by a dental professional.

 If we don’t need to remove anything, you likely will not need any anesthetic during your fitting.
 With porcelain veneers, the tooth is numbed before removing the tooth material to avoid discomfort and sensitivity.
 While you wait for your veneer’s fabrication, you’ll need to wear a tooth-colored composite covering to protect your tooth.

 Don’t confuse the thinness of Lumineers with a lack of durability.
 In fact, Lumineer material is so strong, you can expect your Lumineers to last as long as 20 years if properly cared for.

 Are Lumineers Right for Me?

-Lumineers are a popular veneer option because they are a "minimal preparation" or "no-preparation" procedure.
-Lumineers do not require the dentist to grind, cut or file down any tooth structure for proper placement.
-The veneers are adhesively bonded to the facial (front) surface of the teeth, making the process as much of a minimally invasive procedure as possible.
+Lumineers are a popular option for veneers because they require minimal to no preparation.
+Lumineers do not require prior tooth alteration before placement.
+The veneers are adhesively bonded to the front surface of the teeth, making the process as minimally invasive as can be.

 The Lumineers Two-Visit Process